-After a split City Council voted Monday to approve the fiscal year 2013 budget, a heated discussion broke out over one of the core issues several aldermen had throughout this year's budget talks.
+After a split City Council voted Monday to approve the fiscal year 2013 budget, a heated discussion broke out over several aldermen had throughout this year's budget talks.

 The city's annual ditch projects continued to come under fire for how they could impact Darien's long-term economic stability.
 The discussion resulted in another divided vote that led to the failure of a resolution authorizing the summer 2012 ditch projects.

 “We’re basically depleting the funds and kicking the can down the road and not addressing the real issue, which is we have these ditch projects that we started,” said Ward 7 Alderman Halil Avci.
 “But we don’t have a path for how we’re going to pay for it.
 In my mind, that’s not the way to budget.”

 The 2013 budget originally contained $758,800 worth of ditch projects on residential streets.
 The city has enough money to complete the projects this year without going into debt, but Avci repeatedly said throughout the budget cycle that the city’s spending on such projects was unsustainable.

 The city projects it will end FY 2013 with a capital projects fund balance of about $3.4 million, which includes the transfer of $800,000 more from the general fund than in earlier versions of the budget.
 By 2015, the city estimates the ending capital projects fund balance will be about $910,000.
 An earlier draft of the budget estimated it would end 2015 with about $268,000, due to declining revenues.